 The average salary for a PHP developer in 2023 is $91,508

-If there was a language that had the best of both functional and object-oriented concepts, then it is Scala.
+If there was a language that had the best of both functional and object-oriented concepts, then it was Scala.
 It is a rockstar programming language – it brings in real-time processing and is an object of admiration.
 It has unhindered access to Java as it uses the JVM.
-It can handle huge data with its libraries, match patterns and focus on interactive development.
+It can handle huge data with its libraries, match patterns, and focus on interactive development.